WebAssembly/component-model/design/mvp/Concurrency.md

 * Allow polyfilling in browsers via JavaScript Promise Integration ([JSPI])
 * Avoid partitioning interfaces and components into separate ecosystems based on degree of concurrency; don't give components a "[color]".
-* Maintain meaningful cross-language call stacks (for the benefit of debugging, logging and tracing).
+* Allow runtimes to maintain meaningful cross-language call stacks (for the benefit of debugging, logging, tracing and profiling).
 * Consider backpressure and cancellation as part of the design.
 * Allow non-reentrant synchronous and event-loop-driven core wasm code that assumes a single global linear memory stack to not have to worry about